 Are you planning a trip to Chatham Cape Cod?
 If you’re looking for things to do in Chatham, restaurants in Chatham, and the best beaches to visit, check out my Guide to Chatham.

 Every summer my family stays on the Cape for a week!
 Cape Cod is one of my favorite places to visit in New England (read why here!).
 This year we rented a home in Chatham for the first time and it was wonderful!
 Chatham is a seaside town located on the southeastern tip (or the elbow) of Cape Cod.
 I think it may be one of the best Cape Cod towns for families!

 The Best Things to Do in Chatham

 One of the things I love most about Cape Cod are the countless opportunities for a quintessential “Cape Cod” experience.
 Chatham is one of the cutest towns I’ve ever visited on the Cape.
-I love everything from the gorgeous shop and restaurant lined Main Street to the bustling fishing pier (look for the seals!).
+I love everything from the gorgeous shop and restaurant lined Main Street to the bustling fishing pier (look for the seals).

 Where to Shop in Chatham